WillGreen98/WillGreen98/README.md

 ### About Me

 - 🥰 Worthless Dev
-- 🎓 CS Graduate with (Pending) Honours from the University of Portsmouth.
+- 🎓 Computer Science Graduate with First Class Honours from the University of Portsmouth.

 📊 This week I spent my time on:
 <!--START_SECTION:waka-->